 - Do not plug the Indoor Power Adapter into an outdoor power outlet or socket.
 It is rated for indoor use only.

 - Nest Cam IQ Outdoor: Your camera is rated IP66, so it’s designed to withstand dust, rain, and snow.
 Do not submerge it in water.
-The power adapter is designed to be plugged into an indoor outlet and it is not rated for outdoor use.
-If you’d like to plug your camera into an outdoor power outlet, an adapter and cable rated for outdoor use may be available for purchase at the Nest Store in select countries.
+The power adaptor is designed to be plugged into an indoor outlet and it is not rated for outdoor use.
+If you’d like to plug your camera into an outdoor power outlet, an adaptor and cable rated for outdoor use may be available for purchase at the Nest Store in select countries.

 To avoid risk of other serious injury:

 - Cables can be a strangulation hazard.
 Keep Nest camera cables out of the reach of children and pets, more than 1 metre (3 ft) away.
 Most Nest cameras have versatile mounting options and a digital zoom feature; so you should have no problem installing it far enough from your children.

 - Nest Cam IQ Indoor and Nest Cam Indoor: The camera should be installed no more than 2 to 4 metres (6.5 to 13 ft) above the floor.
 If the camera falls, it could potentially cause harm.

 - Nest Cam IQ Outdoor and Nest Cam Outdoor: If your Nest camera is installed more than 2 metres (6.5 ft) above the ground, make sure that you’ve got a cable clip close to the camera head (50 cm or 19.5 inches from the base).